The periodic management system review is an opportunity not to be missed

 ISO 9001 Clause 9.3.1 requires that 'Top management shall review the organization's quality management system, at planned intervals, to ensure its continuing suitability, adequacy, and effectiveness.'

 Is this just a 'rubber stamp' activity or do you seek to benefit from the requirement?
-In this post we suggest the latter.
+If your answer is the latter, here are some examples of what you can do to make the most of periodic ISO 9001 audits.

 Check that you have a Process Map that is up to date.
 Have any new processes, procedures been introduced this past year?
 What do internal and external audits and the analysis of non-conformances tell you about how well processes are controlled; which ones have the greatest risk for the organization; where additional controls are needed are the critical processes accurately identified?
 A brainstorming session to review and revise a process map might be very rewarding.

-Review your risk assessment and risk treatment plans against outcomes - again the internal and external audits results and the analysis of non-conformances.
+Review your risk assessment and risk treatment plans against outcomes - again the results of the internal and external audit - and the analysis of non-conformances.
 If you're not using formal risk assessment and risk treatment, now is the time to start.

 While it is not a requirement of ISO 9001, there are real business benefits to be had, mistakes to be avoided and profit to be made.
 Focus most attention on the critical processes as it is these that are most likely to affect customer satisfaction.